 Migrating to the cloud is smart but it’s not always easy.
-It can be a complicated process that requires a substantial investment of time and resources.
+It can be a complicated process requiring a substantial investment of time and resources.
 Yet the benefits make the journey well worthwhile.
-Many of those who have completed the process confirm that they are realizing improved read performance and reliability as well as reduced stress on staff and lower total cost of ownership.
+Many of those who have completed the process confirm they are realizing improved read performance and reliability as well as reduced stress on staff and lower total cost of ownership.

-Before, during and after you migrate to a cloud environment, you must be able to see and understand your workload behavior in terms of Throughput, Concurrency, Latency and Errors.
-Visibility here means that you can detect changes in any one of those metrics and dissect the workload to the point where you can view the sets of tasks or hosts which are diverging from the expected norm.
+Before, during, and after you migrate to a cloud environment, you must be able to see and understand your workload behavior in terms of Throughput, Concurrency, Latency, and Errors.
+Visibility here means you can detect changes in any one of those metrics and dissect the workload to the point where you can view the sets of tasks or hosts which are diverging from the expected norm.

 - Database Performance Monitoring SolarWinds® Database Performance Monitor (DPM) offers quick, easy drill-down views into everything the database does, from query execution to database internals and system resources.
 Lightweight agents in flexible configurations deliver in-depth views of query behavior and database workload in 1-second granularity across thousands of servers in any environment – cloud, local or hybrid – with virtually no overhead.

 - Application Performance Monitoring (APM) provides a complete view of your apps and operating environment from a single screen.
 Auto-instrumentation shows what’s happening in any application environment.
 Quickly find root causes and fix issues fast, thanks to in-depth transaction details that show exact method calls with line numbers, including external dependencies for apps of any size and complexity.

 Now you can use that same winning DPM-APM combination as you migrate to a cloud hosting environment such as AWS Cloud

 .
 DPM is a member of the AWS Partner Network (APN) and is ready to work closely with your team each step of the way throughout your migration process.
 For example, we can provide the multi-dimensional monitoring you’ll need to: